brittanynicole7/leaflet-challenge/README.md

 # Project Description

-## Create a map visualization of earthquake data.
+## Create a Map Visualization of Earthquake Data.
 - Select a dataset from https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php
 - Pull the JSON data using the url to use in the map visualization.
 - Create a map that plots all the earthquakes based on their latitude and longitude.